 We currently offer six (6) Graduate Nurse Positions across CHRH.

-Commencing in February, your learning map across our 52 week program includes the following:
+Your Learning Map across our 52 week program will include the following:

-Up to 10 paid study days help you to further refine your knowledge & skills as you grow & develop your experience as a registered nurse.
+Paid study days help you to further refine your knowledge & skills as you grow & develop your experience as a Registered Nurse.

 We offer clinical experience rotations at the following locations, including opportunities with our strategic program partners: